Disclosure: This page may contain affiliate links. To learn more, read our full disclosure policy.

 If you waited the appropriate amount of time, go ahead and vacuum up the baking soda.
 You may find that the carpet is still a little wet.
 That’s okay.
 Just throw on more baking soda and repeat the earlier steps.
 I tried to brush the soda deeper into the carpet roots to make sure I got ALL the nasty dried up.

 I don’t know if step 5 is necessary, but I did it anyway.
 I put a teensy bit of Dawn dishwashing liquid (not the kind with bleach) into some hot water and scrubbed the vomit areas after I vacuumed over them for the second time.
-It made me feel better about the germs and what not.
-Then rinse the area thoroughly.
+It made me feel better about the germs.
+Rinse the area thoroughly.

-Once the areas are dry, vacuum one more time to make sure no remaining ickiness is left.
+Once the area is dry, vacuum one more time to make sure no remaining ickiness is left.
 I also took an old, dry rag and scrubbed into the carpet one more time to break free some crusty baking soda in the roots.
 There will be some down in there if you have shaggier carpet.
 I’m pretty sure I got it all up.

 This should remove all the odors and make your carpet look good as new.
 Some of the areas looked a little more frayed after all the scrubbing, but you can’t tell if you’re not looking for it.
-There is no carpet discoloration and no bad smells.
+There is no carpet discoloration and no bad smell.
 I wish there had been some Woolite carpet cleaner in the house, but alas, you take what you can get.
-I can say that this method works, though it can be a hassle and time consuming.
+I can say that this method works, though it can be a hassle and time-consuming.